muthuubalakan/Services-scanner/README.md

 TODO:
 ----
-- Print with nice output column on the terminal
+- Print result with nice output column on the terminal

 ## Requirements:
 - asyncio